kulics/koral/book-en/package-type.md

 This can be achieved using regular functions, but why not use the built-in constructor?

-Add parameters in the definition, and write the definition of the constructor, which only needs the auxiliary symbol `..$` can do it.
+Add parameters in the definition, and write the definition of the constructor, which only needs the auxiliary symbol `#` can do it.

 E.g:
 ```
-Student : #(name: str, number: str)
+Student : #{name: str, number: str}
 {
     ...

-    ..$
+    #
     {
         ..Name = name; ..Number = number;
         // calculate the class